bwang514/PerformanceNet/README.md

 ![Model image](https://github.com/bwang514/PerformanceNet/blob/master/model.jpg)

-**[Update 2/19]** Training scripts and the PerformanceNet model are uploaded, expect to update the code for inference and sound synthesizing in a few days.
+**[Update 2/19]** Training scripts and the PerformanceNet model are uploaded, expect to update the code for inference and sound synthesis in very soon.

 **[Update 2/17]** Data download and pre-processing scripts are uploaded, expect to upload the full model very soon.